Introducing the 2021 Honeybee Prize

 Scriptwriting: Michael Oatman

-The winning entry will receive $200 prize via Paypal, publication in the Summer 2021 issue of The Good Life Review that will include an endorsement from the respective judge for that category, and a jar of honey from a Midwest apiary.
+The winning entry will receive $200 via Paypal, publication in the Summer 2021 issue of The Good Life Review with an endorsement from the respective judge for that category, and a jar of honey from a Midwest apiary.

 The contest fee is $15 which will be used to support the prize payout.
 As a reminder, all of the folks on staff at The Good Life Review are volunteers, donating their time and talents in support of the arts and our common mission.